learn-co-curriculum/programming-mindset-learning-from-your-questions/README.md

 - __Avoid posting too much code.__ Professional programmers have very little time.
 If you haven't done any work to help yourself, they won't bother to help you either.
 Show only the buggy section of code.
-When coding community visitors see screen after screen of pasted code they usually reach for the "Close Tab" button.
 If you struggle to narrow down the bit that is causing you trouble, that tells you that you might need to ask a larger, more fundamental question.
 Or perhaps you should try breaking down the code a bit better before you ask your question.

 - __Give all available details: inputs, outputs, theories, what you've done so far.__ Someone reading your question might not have your programming